arehmanAzam/crossVal_Tensorflow/README.md

 Matplotlib    | 3.0.2

 ## Prior Work
 We assume that your dataset is in the form of images.
-These frames are located in every class-folder of training.
+These images are located in every class-folder of training.
 Before getting to this point of work, your code might look like this

 ```